skip to main content

 You can watch the Big Ten women’s basketball tournament on Peacock, Big Ten Network, and CBS.

 Pro tip: All Big Ten Network games will also stream on the FOX Sports app.
-Meanwhile, the championship game on CBS will stream simultaneously on Paramount+ with SHOWTIME and CBSSports.com.
+Meanwhile, the championship game on CBS will stream simultaneously on Paramount+ Premium and CBSSports.com.

-The 2025 Big Ten women’s basketball tournament runs from Wednesday, March 5, to Sunday, March 9.
-As the tournament progresses, different channels will carry the action.
-Peacock will stream the first round, Big Ten Network will air the second round, quarterfinals, and semifinals, and CBS will broadcast the championship game.
+The 2026 Big Ten women’s basketball tournament runs from Wednesday, March 4, to Sunday, March 8.
+As the tournament progresses, different networks will carry the action.
+Peacock streams the first round; Big Ten Network airs the second round, quarterfinals, and semifinals; and CBS broadcasts the championship game.

 Check out the full TV schedule below for a complete breakdown of where to watch each game.